vendethiel/trying.pyth/README.md

 # trying.pyth

-Pyth is an imperative, cool golfing language.
+Pyth is an imperative, cool, "pseudo-functional" golfing language.